iammainul/DevSecOps/Readme.md

-#Intregration of Security in CICD
+Alt-H1 Intregration of Security in CICD

 *This is focused towards windows CICD development as there are a lot available for Linux.*
 We will be deploying a Java Application which we will pull from github and continue to use that source code throughout our development.